gchammas23/grocery-api/README.md

 ## Additional

-You can find a copy of the postman collection that I set up while testing out the APIs I created in this repository
+You can find a copy of the postman collection that I set up while testing out the APIs I created in this repository The jupyter notebook for the python analytics part can also be found in this repository (file name is analytics.ipynb)